Graham Reid | | 5 min read

-The Deluxe Edition of the 2019 reissue – one version adds an extra disc of different versions of the songs, another expanded one even more as well as a couple of versions of the co-write with Bernie Leadon on Train Leaves Here This Morning which didn't make the final album -- has rightly been given extravagant praise.
+The Deluxe Edition of the 2019 reissue – one iteration adds an extra disc of different versions of the songs, another expanded one even more as well as a couple of versions of the co-write with Bernie Leadon on Train Leaves Here This Morning which didn't make the final album -- has rightly been given extravagant praise.

 Silver Raven has a deft country-funk backdrop supporting his fragile folk lyrics, less edgy than the album version.

-If not, then it is perilously close to one and hearing the alternate takes only strengthens the case.
+If not, it is perilously close to one and hearing the alternate takes only strengthens the case.